 |1||update as required for new versions of the framework.|

 You’ll see that it is used by both the HelloWorld and SimpleApp starter apps.

 Relationship to other POMs

-The diagram below shows how the parent POM relates to other POMs:
+The diagram below shows how the starter POM (on the right hand side) relates to other POMs:

 As the diagram shows, the parent POM inherits two Spring Boot parent POMs: directly from

 spring-boot-dependenciesthe second defines numerous

 xxx.versionproperties for various third party applications (validated as being compatible with each other by the Spring Boot team), and sets up corresponding

 The parent POM also import (using